How to Cache in Mobile Hybrid IoT Networks?: Throughput--Delay Trade-off

 \section{Throughput--Delay Trade-off}

-In this section, we characterize a fundamental throughput--delay trade-off in terms of scaling laws for the content-centric mobile hybrid network using the proposed content delivery routing.
-As stated in Section~\ref{routing}, we consider the nearest neighbor multihop transmission between a requesting node and its closest holder of the desired content object, where their distance is crucially determined by the total number of replicas of content object $m \in \mathcal{M}$, $A_m+B_m$.
-When replicas of each content object are independently and uniformly distributed in the caching phase, the average Euclidean distance from a requesting node to its closest holder was shown to scale as the reciprocal of the square root of the total number of holders of the desired content object in the network~\cite{c4,a1}.
-By applying this argument to our mobile hybrid network framework, we establish the following lemma, which is essential to characterize the throughput--delay trade-off. \begin{lemma} For any mobile node requesting content object $m \in \mathcal{M}$, the average initial distance between any requesting node and its closest holder of content object $m$ is $\Theta\left(\frac{1}{\sqrt{A_m+B_m}}\right)$, where $A_m$ and $B_m$ are the number of replicas of content object $m$ stored at nodes and SBSs, respectively. \end{lemma} \begin{IEEEproof} The detailed proof of this argument is omitted here since it basically follows the same line as the proof of~\cite[Lemma 3]{c4}. \end{IEEEproof}
+In this section, we characterize a fundamental throughput--delay trade-off in terms of scaling laws for the content-centric mobile hybrid IoT network using the proposed content delivery routing.
+As stated in Section~\ref{routing}, we consider the nearest neighbor multihop transmission between a requesting device and its closest holder of the desired content object, where their distance is crucially determined by the total number of replicas of content object $m \in \mathcal{M}$, $A_m+B_m$.
+When replicas of each content object are independently and uniformly distributed in the caching phase, the average Euclidean distance from a requesting device to its closest holder was shown to scale as the reciprocal of the square root of the total number of holders of the desired content object in the network (refer to~\cite{c1,a1} for more details).
+By applying this argument to our network framework, we establish the following lemma, which is essential to characterize the throughput--delay trade-off. \begin{lemma} For any mobile device requesting content object $m \in \mathcal{M}$, the average initial distance between any requesting device and its closest holder of content object $m$ is $\Theta\left(\frac{1}{\sqrt{A_m+B_m}}\right)$, where $A_m$ and $B_m$ are the number of replicas of content object $m$ stored at devices and FAPs, respectively. \end{lemma} \begin{IEEEproof} The detailed proof of this argument is omitted here since it basically follows the same line as the proof of~\cite[Lemma 3]{a1} with a slight modification. \end{IEEEproof}

 We are now ready to show our first main result.